Corporate Greenhouse Gas Inventory

 A Greenhouse Gas (GHG) footprint is a measure of the GHG emissions that an individual or company emits from his / its business-as-usual operation or activity.
 These emissions often transpire from activities that require combustion of fuel and electricity as well as use of paper.
 The following sources are generally considered for GHG calculation:

-• Fuel used for heating and power generation to offset electrical shortages
+• Fuel for power generation to offset electrical shortages

-• Fuel used for ground transport, such as corporate fleet of cars
+• Fuel for ground transport, such as corporate fleet of cars

 • Consumption of paper products